The page has been translated by Gen AI.

 Figure.
 Master Integrated Configuration

-Master nodes manage Index metadata, Shard allocation, and Cluster state information, requiring sufficient resources to perform these tasks.
-The most stable way to prevent Master nodes from becoming overloaded is to configure a dedicated Master node.
+The master node manages index metadata, shard allocation, and cluster state information, and sufficient resources must be secured so it can effectively perform its master role.
+The most reliable way to prevent the master from becoming overloaded by other tasks is to configure a dedicated master node.